GoogleChromeLabs/gulliver/README.md

 ## References

-If you are interested in finding out more about what PWAs are and how to go about incorporating the principles of PWAs into the development of your applications, check the following references which might be helpful:
+To find out more about what PWAs are and how to go about incorporating the principles of PWAs into the development of your applications, check the following references which provide introductory information and references:

 + [Progressive Web Apps](https://developers.google.com/web/#progressive-web-apps): Documentation entry point.
 Here you will find several resources to get started developing PWAs